 Contact: 201-451-9838 or ysp@yorkstreetproject.org

-In partnership with St. Paul’s Lutheran Church, the Sharing Place Food Pantry distributes food to people living in Hudson County on the last two Saturdays of every month, between the hours of 7:30AM and 12:00PM.
-They also give out bags of groceries {fresh produce, meats, proteins, dairy, eggs + non-perishables} for those who have a place to cook.
+In partnership with St. Paul’s Lutheran Church, the Sharing Place Food Pantry distributes food to people living in Hudson County on the third Saturday of the month from 8:00AM to 12:00PM.

 Drop off details: Contact